boturnbow/squashtown/README.md

 1. Put down that shovel.
 1. Crawl towards the light!
-2. Loosen your suspenders.
 3. Spit the grit out your mouth.
+4. Pick your poison.

 ### Tailings Tea (On the Rocks)

-- Ice cubes*
+- Ice*
 - And don't be stingy with the Mucker's Milk

-\* Use fresh-blasted ore instead for the original Four Georgian's flavor.
+\* Substitute fresh-blasted ore for the original Four Georgian's flavor.

 ### Fire in the Hole!

 - Hot coffee or cocoa
-- Generous glug-glug of Mucker's Milk
+- Generous glug, glug, glug of Mucker's Milk

 ### Sluice Juice

 - Ice
 - Root beer
-- Mmmmm mmmm Mucker's Milk
+- Pour that mmmmm mmmm Mucker's Milk

 ## The Squashtown Toast

 Clank cups with your muckers.
-Cup to table for muckers lost. **"SquashDOWN!"**
+And cup to table for muckers lost. **"SquashDOWN!"**